Platamon Castle

-The Platamon Castle (Κάστρο του Πλαταμώνα), an important part of the history of Pieria, is a Crusader castle (built between 1204 and 1222) in northern Greece (Macedonia) and is located southeast of Mount Olympus, in a strategic position which controls the exit of the Tempe valley, through which passes the main road connecting Macedonia with Thessaly and southern Greece.
+The Platamon Castle (Κάστρο του Πλαταμώνα), an important part of the history of Pieria, is a Crusader castle (built between 1204 and 1222) in Macedonia, Greece and is located southeast of Mount Olympus, in a strategic position which controls the exit of the Tempe valley, through which passes the main road connecting Macedonia with Thessaly and southern Greece.
 The tower (donjon), which overlooks the highway, is an imposing medieval fortress.

 Important discoveries are the board of Hellenistic wall, that confirm the suggestion that on this position was the ancient Greek city Herakleion and the gate in the wall of the donjon.
 The core of the city Herakleion remains to be found, but it is posited that it is located on the northwest side of the castle's hill due to shells and coins found during recent excavations.

 History

 The place, which today is occupied by the castle, was used by the city of Herakleion (Ἡράκλειον) in pre-Christian times.

 Not only on the top of the castle hill, but also at the foot of the hill, were settlements that were assigned to this ancient city.
 Around 360 BC Skylax of Karyandar described the place as "the first Macedonian city behind the river Peneios".
 The Roman historian Titius Livius has a more accurate position determination.
 "Between Dion and Tembi lying on a rock," he described the place, which is identical with the position of the castle.
 But even earlier, since the Bronze Age, a settlement of the castle hill has been proved.